ugrid-conventions/ugrid-conventions/README.md

 The attribute `topology_dimension` indicates the highest dimensionality of the geometric elements; for a 1D network this should be 1.
 The attribute `node_coordinates` points to the auxiliary coordinate variables representing the node locations (latitude, longitude, and optional elevation or other coordinates).
 These auxiliary coordinate variables will have length nNodes.
 The attribute `edge_node_connectivity` points to an index variable identifying for every edge to the indices of its begin and end nodes.
 The connectivity array will thus be a matrix of size nEdges x 2.
 For the indexing one may use either 0- or 1-based indexing; the convention used should be specified using a `start_index` attribute to the index variable (i.e. Mesh1_edge_nodes in the example below).
 Consistent with the CF-conventions [compression](http://cf-pcmdi.llnl.gov/documents/cf-conventions/1.4/cf-conventions.html#compression-by-gathering) option, the connectivity indices are 0-based by default.

-_The option to support both 0- and 1-based indexing was introduced to be able to support existing files with 1-based index tables using ncML._ See [this section on 0-/1-based indexing|#0/1basedindexing] for more details.
+_The option to support both 0- and 1-based indexing was introduced to be able to support existing files with 1-based index tables using ncML._ See [this section on 0-/1-based indexing](#zero-or-one) for more details.

 The mesh_topology may optionally include an `edge_coordinates` attribute which points to the auxiliary coordinate variables associated with the characteristic location of the edge (commonly the midpoint).
 These auxiliary coordinate variables will have length nEdges, and may have in turn a `bounds` attribute that specifies the bounding coordinates of the edge (thereby duplicating the data in the `node_coordinates` variables).